from duckduckgo_search import DDGS

 What Is Machine Learning

 Ah, the age-old question: What is the machine learning?
 Well, imagine if your computer was a child, and you were its teacher.
-Instead of giving it a a strict set of rules to follow(which, let’s be honest, kids hate), you give it examples from which it can learn.
+Instead of giving it a strict set of rules to follow(which, let’s be honest, kids hate), you give it examples from which it can learn.
 In essence, machine learning is about enabling computer to learn from data rather than being explicitly programmed.
 It’s like teaching your computer how to ride a bike by letting it practice, fall and get up again, rather than reading it a manual

 Let’s take a closer look at this with a series of visualizations: